WELCOME TO FROSTLINE DAYLILIES

 had one large clump growing on the end of a row by a pathway and wanting to increase the

-stock of this one, we lined out a number of fans at the far end of a
+stock of this one, we lined out a number of fans

-size we (and garden visitors) were drawn to that more distant planting
+Due to the color and size we (and garden visitors) were drawn to

 Initial